Free parking lots opening ahead of snow storm in Minneapolis, but not in St. Paul

 Ready by 2 p.m.
 Tuesday

-In St. Paul, there are currently no plans to follow suit and offer free parking, but the city is asking residents who rely on street parking to get ready for inevitable snow emergencies.
+In St. Paul, there are currently no plans to follow suit and offer free parking.
+The city is asking residents who rely on street parking to get ready for inevitable snow emergencies.

+However, there are options that are less expensive than the normal parking rate.
+According to St. Paul Communications Director Emily Buss, there are three parking lots offering special "overnight" rates of $5 during snow emergencies.

 "The most important thing that people should prepare for is a place to move their car from Wednesday afternoon to Friday evening," said St. Paul Public Works director, Sean Kershaw.